 Hybrid Approach: Private Cloud + SharePoint Online

-Many enterprises adopt a hybrid approach that combines SharePoint private cloud for specific workloads with SharePoint Online for general collaboration.
-Microsoft supports this configuration through hybrid features that provide a unified experience across both environments.
+Many enterprises use a hybrid approach.
+This combines SharePoint private cloud for specific tasks with SharePoint Online for general collaboration.
+Microsoft supports this setup with hybrid features that ensure a unified experience across both environments.

 - Hybrid search: Unified search results spanning both private cloud and SharePoint Online content from a single search center